Wings of Wisdom: The 50+ Best Aviation Quotes of All Time

 Captain Judy’s Corner: Finding a Role Model “You are a girl.
 Good girls do not fly.”
 My personal journey began with hearing these lies at a very young age.
 You may have heard similar words from a parent, teacher, or peer, as I had.
 I dreamt of flying for as long as I can remember.
 However, I kept my dream a secret, and self-doubt grew believing these devastating words.
 Your self-doubt might be growing, as well.
 Diversity in aviation has been a work in progress over the years.
 I would sit for hours looking at airplane picture books.
 At that time, women were not pictured in the cockpit.
 I found no photos of women flyers.
 Then one day, I discovered a … Read more

-International Flight Students Can Earn College Degrees
+International Flight and Mechanic Students Can Earn College Degrees

 International Flight Student College Transfer